Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Richtmyer-Meshkov instability

-In order to investigate the evolution of non-equilibrium effects with time for a more detailed analysis, the axes $x=N_{x}/2$ is selected and observed to see how the distribution of TNE quantities on the axes evolve over time.
+In order to quantitatively investigate the evolution of non-equilibrium effects with time, the axe $x=N_{x}/2$ is selected and observed to see how the distribution of TNE quantities on the axes evolve over time.
 Figure~\ref{fig:9}(a) shows the distribution of the component $\Delta_{2yy}^{*}$ of NOMF $\boldsymbol{\Delta}_2^{*}$.
-It can be seen from the red line that $\Delta _{2yy}^{*}$ mainly distributes in three areas marked with "1", "2", "3" from right to left, which exactly corresponding to rarefaction, material interface and transmission shock wave.
-Besides, the strength of $\Delta _{2yy}^{*}$ near material interface is stronger than rarefaction but weaker than transmission shock wave.
-With time evolution, the intensity of $\Delta _{2yy}^{*}$ near interface gradually decreases, but the intensity of $\Delta _{2yy}^{*}$ near transmission shock wave gradually increases.
+It can be seen from the red line that $\Delta _{2yy}^{*}$ mainly distributes in three areas marked with "1", "2", and "3" from right to left.
+Those three areas exactly correspond to rarefaction, material interface, and transmission shock wave.
+Besides, the strength of $\Delta _{2yy}^{*}$ near the material interface is stronger than rarefaction but weaker than transmission shock wave.
+The intensity of $\Delta _{2yy}^{*}$ near interface gradually decreases, but the intensity of $\Delta _{2yy}^{*}$ near transmission shock wave gradually increases.
 Figure~\ref{fig:9}(b) shows the distribution of the component $\Delta_{3,1y}^{*}$ of NOEF $\boldsymbol{\Delta}_{3,1}^{*}$.
-It can be seen from the red line that the strength of $\Delta_{3,1y}^{*}$ near material interface is much stronger than that near transmission shock wave.
-After the reflection of transmission shock wave, the direction of $\Delta_{3,1y}^{*}$ reverses, which is different from $\Delta_{2yy}^{*}$.
-By further observing the distribution of $\Delta_{3,1y}^{*}$ near material interface, it is found that the intensity of $\Delta_{3,1y}^{*}$ first decreases then increases.
-The decreasing of $\Delta_{3,1y}^{*}$ is mainly due to the increase of mixing area near interface, where the gradients of physical quantities decrease.
-The increasing of $\Delta_{3,1y}^{*}$ is due to the passing of secondary shock, where the energy is transported from shock to material interface.
-Besides, there exists double-peak structure near material interface.
-In this case, the $\Delta_{3,1y}^{*}$ first gets its maximum value at the right peak then the left one.
-The shift of the maximum peak depends on the direction of shock wave.
+It can be seen from the red line that the strength of $\Delta_{3,1y}^{*}$ near the material interface is much stronger than that near the transmission shock wave.
+After the reflection of the transmission shock wave, the direction of $\Delta_{3,1y}^{*}$ reverses, which is different from $\Delta_{2yy}^{*}$.
+By further observing the distribution of $\Delta_{3,1y}^{*}$ near the material interface, it is found that the intensity of $\Delta_{3,1y}^{*}$ first decreases and then increases.
+The decrease of $\Delta_{3,1y}^{*}$ is mainly due to the increase of mixing area near the interface, where the gradients of physical quantities decrease.
+The increase of $\Delta_{3,1y}^{*}$ is due to the passing of secondary shock, where the energy is transported from the shock to the material interface.
+Besides, there exists a double-peak structure near the material interface.
+In this case, the $\Delta_{3,1y}^{*}$ first gets its maximum value at the right peak and then the left one.
+The shift of the maximum peak depends on the direction of the shock wave.